FortinetCloudCSE/k8s-201-workshop/content/09egresstraffic/Task9_1_Understanding_Egress_rules.md

   "readme": "https://ipinfo.io/missingauth"
 }
 ```
+you can try do sniff on cFOS to check the packet detail

 - Send malicous traffic

 ```bash
 kubectl exec -it po/diag200 -n app-1 -- curl -H "User-Agent: () { :; }; /bin/ls" http://ipinfo.io
 ```
-it's expected that you wont get response as it droped by cFOS.
+it's expected that you wont get response as it droped by cFOS. as this traffic will be blocked by cFOS because it will be marked as malicious by cFOS IPS profile.

 - do same on app-2